-Again incompatible disk driver (especially graphics and network drivers) might be the first bet for high system resource usage or 100% CPU usage on windows 10.
+Again incompatible disk drivers (especially graphics and network drivers) might be the first bet for high system resource usage or 100% CPU usage on windows 10.
 Its recommended to check and update your drivers:

-- Hold the Windows Key and Press R. Type hdwwiz.cpl and Click OK
+- Hold the Windows Key and Press R. type hdwwiz.cpl and Click OK

 - Go to the Drivers tab and click on “Update Drivers”